-Coyote Baseball Instructors are offer 1 on 1 lessons that last 30 to 60 minutes per session.
-Use the link below to email the instructor of your choosing to find availability and price.
+Coyote Baseball Instructors offer 1 on 1 lessons that last 30 to 60 minutes per session for baseball and softball.
+Please use the links beside the coaches names to email the instructor of your choosing to find their availability and prices.

-'Beedo' has played one season at Thompson Rivers University, in Kamloops, where he earned 2nd team All-Conference honours, and is preparing to again play collegiately in the fall of 2015.Having been well coached throughout his life in baseball and been grounded as a life-long-learner, Roberto bring a young maturity and a strong teaching style to the Coyote Baseball staff.
-'Coyote Baseball has been a huge part of my development as player and as a person I am honoured to have this opportunity to give back.'
+Roberto has played one season at Thompson Rivers University, in Kamloops, where he earned 2nd team All-Conference honors, and is preparing to again play collegiately in the fall of 2015.Having been well coached throughout his life in baseball and been grounded as a life-long-learner, Roberto bring a young maturity and a strong teaching style to the Coyote Baseball staff.
+'Coyote Baseball has been a huge part of my development as player and as a person I am honored to have this opportunity to give back.'